 Downsides Of Benzoyl Peroxide

 Irritation: Because it’s an oxidant and produces free radicals, benzoyl peroxide decreases the levels of antioxidant vitamin E in the top layers of skin.
 This often leads to dryness, redness, peeling and stinging, especially at higher concentrations and in formulations with lots of alcohol.
 Luckily, 2.5% benzoyl peroxide is as effective as higher concentrations, and causes less irritation.
-Make sure you moisturize while using BPO!

 Bleaching: Peroxides are good at bleaching, and benzoyl peroxide does its chemical family proud by staining your clothes, pillowcases, towels and possibly even your hair white.
-The solution is to only use white linen when you have benzoyl peroxide on your face and fingers, and to keep your hair off your face.
+The solution is to only use white linen when you have benzoyl peroxide on your face and fingers and to keep your hair off your face.

 Allergy (rare): Less than 2% of people are allergic to benzoyl peroxide.
+Usually, people who say they are allergic are using BPO that is very strong and not PH balanced.

 HOW DO I USE BENZOYL PEROXIDE FOR ACNE?